 Bull Run-Occoquan Trail (Western Half)

 At left, Bull Run Regional Park Entrance Sign.
-By Mike Calabrese.

-Mike went and tried fishing in Bull Run while his dad and I set up the tents and cooked some dinner.
+and cooked some dinner.
 Rasool N is a great cook.
 He brought some fantastic homemade bread and some of the best homemade salsa that I have ever had!
 We ate after his son came back from fishing (he didn't catch any), sat around and talked for awhile, and then we retired.
 There was a chance of rain in the forcast.
 I put up a tarp over my tent but Mike didn't put his rain fly on.

 In the middle of the night it started raining like cats and dogs.
 The tarp above us would fill up with water, then overflow onto the ground.
 Unfortionately, it would overflow into Mike's tent.
 I heard an obscenity yelled in the middle of the night.
 Then I heard Mike outside his tent frantically trying to put his rainfly on his tent.
 While he was doing that the tarp overflowed and splashed a bunch of cold water all over him.
 Bummer!
 At the same time Rasool N's tent was filling up with water too, so he crawled in with his son, since his tent was dry at one end.
 At least these two toughed it out.